• Home

 Step 1:

-First figure out the exact height you have to work with under the bed.
+First, figure out the exact height you must work with under the bed.
 You can use a rail system for easy access to your stuff.
-Find the highest point of the item and make sure it clears the underside of the bed.
+Find the highest point of the item and ensure it clears the underside of the bed.

 Step 2:

-Cut to your desired sizes, making sure that you have a few inches of clearance between the top of your item and your bed.
+Cut to your desired sizes, ensuring you have a few inches of clearance between the top of your item and your bed.

 Step 3:

 Assemble by using screws and waterproof wood glue.
-Once built apply a protective coating to the tray, preventing any unnecessary stains.
+Once built, a protective coating will be applied to the tray to prevent unnecessary stains.

 Next Step Has a Pre-Requisite That Your Van Has the Floor Installed.